Csomorka/SkillSwap/README.md

 - 💬 Real-time 1-on-1 messaging with Supabase subscriptions
 - 🧑‍💻 View and message other users' profiles
 - ⚙️ Update your own profile: bio, skills offered, profile picture, and password
-- 🌟 Ratings and reviews between users (coming soon)
+- 🌟 Ratings and reviews between users

 ---